ttbs1/reactClass/README.md

+### LICENSE

+this project was copied and modified with study purpose only, base project is not mine as it's described at LICENSE file in the root of this repository

 # A simple counter-App using [React.js](https://reactjs.org)

 > **This tiny application is like adding,removing,deleting, resetting products which reflects in the total number of products into our shopping cart.**